hazandaglayan/likelihoodratiomap/README.md

 # Likelihood ratio (LR) map

 This directory contains the codes of likelihood ratio (LR) map for exoplanet detection by Angular Differential Imaging.
+Moreover, it contains an alternative ROC curve generation for direct exoplanet detection.

-CONTENTS:
+### CONTENTS:

 * README: this file
 * likelihood_source.py: the main code for likelihood ratio map